 Government related identifiers such as tax file numbers, passport details, copies of drivers' licence, and copies of other competency-based tickets, licenses, and certificates.

-Results of employment associated testing, including but not limited to: psychological testing, medical testing, competency, or technical skills testing.
+Results of employment associated testing, including but not limited to: psychological testing, medical testing, vaccination records, competency, or technical skills testing.

 We may also be required or permitted by legislation or contract to collect information for: